-Milestone: I want to be able to swim 1 kilometer in under 20:00, and for that, I need to improve muscular endurance and technique.
+- Milestone I want to be able to swim 1 kilometer in under 20:00 two months before the race, and for that, I need to improve my swimming skills.

 In addition to the season’s regular testing, it can be a good idea to sign up for some preparatory competitions (B-races and C-races).
-The purpose of these is to test your sub-goals, but also to practice putting together all the disciplines.
-It is a thing of magic what a race bib can do for once performance. in the world of endurance, training and racing goes hand in hand.
+The main purpose of these is to test your sub-goals, but they also allow you to practice putting all of the disciplines together.
+Competing in a race normally does wonders for performance and will allow you to really understand where you are on your endurance racing journey.